MikroElektronika/mikrosdk_click_v2/clicks/lyra24p/README.md

 ## Example Description

-> This example demonstrates the use of LYRA 24P click board by processing
+> This example demonstrates the use of LYRA 24P Click board by processing
 > the incoming data and displaying them on the USB UART.

 **The demo application is composed of two sections :**